silnrsi/fonts/fonts/sil/busra/documentation/source/developer.md

 The fonts are built using a completely free and open source workflow using industry-standard tools ([fonttools](https://github.com/fonttools/fonttools)), a package of custom python scripts ([pysilfont](https://github.com/silnrsi/pysilfont)), and a build and packaging system ([Smith](https://github.com/silnrsi/smith)).
 The whole toolchain is available as a Docker container.

-Full instructions for setting up the tools and building SIL fonts are available on a dedicated web site: [SIL Font Development Guide](https://silnrsi.github.io/silfontdev/).
+Full instructions for setting up the tools and building SIL fonts are available on Writing Systems Technical Resources: [Building & Modifying SIL Fonts](https://writingsystems.info/topics/fonts/building-and-modifying-sil-fonts/).

 ## Contributing to the project

 We warmly welcome contributions to the fonts, such as new glyphs, enhanced smart font code, or bug fixes.
-The [brief overview of contributing changes](https://silnrsi.github.io/silfontdev/en-US/Contributing_Changes.html) is a good place to begin.
+The [brief overview of contributing changes](https://writingsystems.info/topics/fonts/building-and-modifying-sil-fonts/#contributing-changes) is a good place to begin.
 The next step is to contact us by responding to an existing issue or creating an issue in the Github repository and expressing your interest.
 We can then work together to plan and integrate your contributions.

 Because we want to be able to guarantee a high level of quality for our fonts, we will review submissions carefully.
 Contributions will need to cover all the weights and styles of the family.
 Please don’t be discouraged if we do not include a submission due to quality or incompleteness, or if we ask you to make specific revisions.